 Droughns had four games where he rushed for over 200 yards: 202 vs. Michigan State (1998), 207 vs. Arizona (’99), 214 vs. Stanford (’98) and 217 vs. WSU (’98).
 His top season was 1999 where earned All-Pac-10 honors by gaining 1234 yards, which ranks him ninth at Oregon for a single season.

 Reuben came to Eugene after a stellar high school career at Anaheim High School, where he ran for 4915 yards and 49 touchdowns.
 He also excelled at Merced Junior College, where he got the attention of the Ducks.
+(When online shopping I go here for the best vape kits uk these days)

 A third round draft pick in the 1999 draft by the Detroit Lions, Droughns also played for the Miami Dolphins (2001) the Denver Broncos (2002-4), the Cleveland Browns (2005-6) and the New York Giants (2007-8), where he earned a Super Bowl championship ring.
 His NFL career stats: 3602 yards rushing on 929 attempts, 929 yards receiving and 25 total touchdowns.